tderenzi/tderenzi.github.io/index.md

 # See: https://jekyllrb.com/docs/themes/#overriding-theme-defaults
 layout: home
 ---
-As a Researcher, I work on developing and implementing research strategies that address challenges through technology.
-In that role, I collect contextual data about challenges, develop and test potential solutions with intended users, and identify markets for those solutions.
+As a researcher, my job is to develop and carry out research strategies that leverage technology to solve a wide range of challenges.
+I start by gathering contextual information about these challenges and then work alongside intended users to experiment with potential solutions.
+My aim is to identify markets where these solutions can be applied to make a positive impact.

-I have an unique background in Civil and Environmental Engineering, international development, and product development.
-Please see my curriculum vitae for a complete summary of my professional and academic history.
+I have a unique background in civil and environmental engineering, international development, and product development.
+Please refer to my curriculum vitae for a summary of my academic and professional history.
 You can contact me at <a href="mailto:Taogunyoku@gmail.com">Taogunyoku@gmail.com</a> for further questions or information.